 The courses are financed by mandatory state grants to students and the TUC provides three additional bursaries of £925 to students who are offered a place by the college.
-If you wish to apply for a TUC Educational Trust, you must first obtain a form from the college that has offered you a place in the 2015/16 term.
+If you wish to apply for a TUC Educational Trust, you must first obtain a form from the college that has offered you a place.

 1018 Bristol Road, Selly Oak, Birmingham, B29 6LH

 Registration and Records Unit, Northern College, Wentworth Castle, Stainborough, Barnsley, South Yorks S75 3ET

 Please send a copy of that form together with the bursary application form.
 Bursary applications will not be considered without confirmation from the relevant college.